 My mom came from Florida to visit her grandkids and take in the wonders of what the West Coast had to offer her East Coast blood.
 I was not a big fan of the beach or theme parks that she could partake of at home – so the first thing I wanted to do was bring her on a hike.

 As we pulled into the gates of the Will Rogers Ranch my mother eyed the lush green polo lawns and smiled a timid smile at the hills.
 I handed her some water, encouraged her of the fun it would be, and reminded her that we don’t have to go fast.
-As we began our steep start up to cross the elevated bridge to connect to the Backbone Trail my mother paused to take in the expansive views surrounding us.
+As we began our steep climb up to cross the elevated bridge to connect to the Backbone Trail my mother paused to take in the expansive views surrounding us.

 And she smiled.
 It is so lovely, she sighed.
 It is so lovely.